Skip to content

 Specify the surface finish Ra on the drawing, not just "machine finish"

-"Machine finish" on copper is ambiguous — it can mean anything from Ra 250 µin (rough pass) to Ra 32 µin (good turning pass).
+"Machine finish" on copper is ambiguous — it can mean anything from Ra 250 µin (6.3 um) for a rough pass to Ra 32 µin (0.8 um) for a good turning pass.
 Specify the required Ra explicitly.
 If cosmetic appearance matters, also call out the direction of lay.

 06